CodeYourFuture/curriculum/content/induction/prep/index.md

 2. Run the `pwd` command.
 Check the command output - what does this command tell you?
 Double **check** you're in the home directory.
 3. Run the `ls` command.
 What does this command tell you?
 4. Using the terminal, use a command to create a new directory called "CYF".
 You'll use this directory to store the files and folders in your project.
-5. Change your the current directory your terminal is poining to. your terminal to the "CYF" directory.
+5. Change your working directory to the "CYF" directory.

 {{</note>}}